-Community Health Needs Assessment 2018 HSHS St. Vincent Hospital

-An assessment of Brown County, Wisconsin was conducted jointly by HSHS St. Vincent Hospital, Bellin Health, Aurora Bay Care, Brown County Health Department, DePere County Health Department and United Way.
+Community Health Needs Assessment 2018 HSHS St. Mary's Hospital Medical Center An assessment of Brown County, Wisconsin was conducted jointly by HSHS St. Mary's Hospital Medical Center, Bellin Health, Aurora Bay Care, Brown County Health Department, DePere County Health Department and United Way.

 Provisions in the Affordable Care Act (ACA) require charitable hospitals to conduct a Community Health Needs Assessment (CHNA) and adopt implementation strategies to meet the needs identified.
-The CHNA is a systematic process involving the community to identify and analyze community health needs as well as community assets and resources in order to plan and act upon priority community health needs.
+The CHNA is a systematic process involving the community to that identifies and analyzes community health needs as well as community assets and resources in order to plan and act upon priority community health needs.
 This process results in a CHNA report which is used to develop implementation strategies based on the evidence and assets and resources identified in the CHNA process.

-Triennially, HSHS St. Vinent Hospital conducts a CHNA and adopts an implementation plan by an authorized body of the hospital in the same tax year, and makes the report available to the public.
+Triennially, HSHS St. Mary's Hospital Medical Center conducts a CHNA and adopts an implementation plan by an authorized body of the hospital in the same tax year, and makes the report widely available to the public.
 The hospital's previous CHNA report and implementation plan was conducted and adopted in FY2015.

-In FY2018 (July 1, 2017 through June 30, 2018), HSHS St. Vincent Hospital conducted its CHNA in partnership with representatives from the community.
+In FY2018 (July 1, 2017 through June 30, 2018), HSHS St. Mary's Hospital Medical Center conducted its CHNA in partnership with representatives from the community.
 Upon completion of the CHNA, the hospital developed a set of implementation strategies and adopted an implementation plan to address priority community health needs.
-The population assessed was Brown County, Wisconsin.
-Data collected throughout the assessment process was supplemented with qualitative data gathered through a CHNA steering committee with broad community representation, secondary data report, and the opinions of community key stakeholders obtained via a "Needs Assessment Summit" held in October 2017 at Lambeau Field in Green Bay.
+Brown County, Wisconsin was the population assessed.
+Data collected throughout the assessment process was supplemented with qualitative data gathered through a CHNA steering committee and broad community representation, secondary data report, and the opinions of community key stakeholders obtained via the "Needs Assessment Summit" held in October 2017.

-Identification and prioritization of needs: The following health needs were identified based on burden, scope, severity and urgency of the health need; the health disparities associated with the health need; the importance the community places on addressing the health need; the community assets and resources that could be leveraged through strategic collaboration in the Hospital's service area to address the health need; the secondary data sources; and local expertise and input.
+Identification and prioritization of needs: The following health needs were identified based on burden, scope, severity and urgency of the health need; the health disparities associated with the health need; the importance the community places on addressing the health need; the community assets and resources that could be leveraged through strategic collaboration in the Hospital's service area to address the health need; the secondary data sources; local expertise and input.